Modi'in-Maccabim-Re'ut: History

-Antiquity
+Ancient Modi'in

-In Ancient Israel, a town named Modi'in (Μωδεειμ, Mōdeeim) existed in the general area the modern city is located in.
+During classical antiquity, a town named Modi'in (Μωδεειμ, Mōdeeim) existed in the general area of the modern city.
 It was the place of origin of the Maccabees, a group of Jewish rebel warriors who started and led the Jewish revolt against the Seleucid rule over Judea and the Hellenisation of its Jewish population.
 The revolt succeeded in driving out the Selucids, and the rededication of the Second Temple at the end of the revolt is commemorated by the Jewish holiday of Hanukkah.
 After expelling the Selucids, the Maccabees formed the Hasmonean dynasty, which ruled Judea in the 2nd and 1st centuries BCE.

-Ancient Jewish artifacts believed to date to the First Temple and Hasmonean periods have been found in the area.
+Under Justinian, the Byzantine town in the area was known as Moditha (Μωδιθα).

+An ancient Jewish fortified homestead dating from the Hellenistic period through to the Bar Kokhba revolt has been discovered in the area.
+Archaeologists discovered what one of them suggested might be an orderly numismatic collection of 16 silver tetradrachms and didrachms (shekels and half-shekels) minted in the city of Tyre during the reign of two Seleucid kings.
+They further unearthed artifacts and structures from the Hasmonean period, the Great Revolt (66–74 CE) and the Bar Kokhba revolt (132–135 CE), including a rock-hewn hiding complex entered through a mikveh (ritual bath).